 by Zuzana Rafajová

-In October Czech National Ballet premiered The Second Detail by choreographer William Forsythe.
-The company was rehearsed by Noah Gelber, former dancer of Forsythe’s company and one of his choreographic assistants and stagers.
-I therefore decided to ask him few questions about his job, that he answered with the same painstaking accuracy he used while rehearsing Forsythe’s repertoir.
+We therefore decided to ask him few questions about his job, that he answered with the same painstaking accuracy he used while rehearsing Forsythe’s repertoire.

 Can you remember your first encounter with William Forsythe?